kpym/esplus/README.md

 A cli helper tool for [espanso](https://espanso.org/).

 It has two commands:
-- `template` that allows you to use golang templates as espanso variables
+- `template` that allows you to use golang templates as espanso variables,
-- `run` that allows you to run a command without waiting for it to finish (returns empty string)
+- `run` that allows you to run a command without waiting for it to finish (returns empty string).

 ## Installation